MeghaPujamath/RA_Assignment/README.md

 # Stable Matching Problem

-This project aims to visualize a very famous stable matching algorithm.
+This project aims to visualize a famous stable matching algorithm.

 Definition: The stable matching problem is the problem of finding a stable matching between two equally sized sets of elements given an ordering of preferences for each element